Location: 2709 Main St, Santa Monica, CA 90405. (310) 392-9025

 Shanghai lobster with curry sauce and crispy spinach.
 This classic has been on the menu forever (or at least since the mid 90s).
 It was still my favorite of the night.
 There is a whole bunch of fried rice under the lobster with the tail meat.

-Overall, Chinois still has a sharp kitchen and good service.
+Overall, in 2016 Chinois still has a sharp kitchen and good service.
 They were a little slow refilling the wine (which they had shoved in a chiller on the other side of the room — I had to grab it and do it myself).
 No biggy though.
 Food was fairly on point if no where near as “innovative” as it was 20+ years ago.
 Some of the dishes were still super tasty though like the lobster and string beans.
 Of course it’s way more expensive than “unfused” Chinese (aka normal SGV style Chinese).
 I think the decor has aged great and is actually more unique now.